Iran Language Institute: French

-The French department of the ILI was established in 1981.
+The French department of the ILI was established in 1981, considering the long historical relationship between Iran and France that made French the second official language of Iran until 1950's, that resulted to inclusion of French loanwords in Iranian Persian.
 At the beginning, there were only 5 levels of general and audio visual classes, but now there are 20 levels ranging from the beginning to advanced classes held in Tehran and some other cities including Mashhad, Esfahan, Tabriz, Shiraz, and Karaj.

 German

 The German department of the ILI, established in 1993 in cooperation with Carl Duisburg Center, has always tried to use modern teaching methods.
 There are nine levels based on Schritte series, and five complementary levels based on Aspekte method.

-Schritte educational package is used in the first nine levels from GA1 to GA9.
-This is one of the newest packages for learning German which has been published in six volumes by Hueber publications.
-Those who successfully finish the course will be able to communicate and compose letters in German.
-In this method, grammar is presented in a simple and understandable way and vocabulary items are presented along with appealing pictures.

-Aspekte educational package is used in the second five levels from MA1 to MA5.
-It has been published in two volumes by Langenscheidt.
-Using this method, the learners get familiar with longer and more difficult written texts and audios.
-They will also be able to enrich their knowledge of grammar and vocabulary and strengthen their writing and speaking skills to an advanced level.
-They will also get familiar with the German literature.

 Spanish

 The international examination of Spanish (DELE) is simultaneously administered in 86 countries by Servantes Institute every year.
 The exam is administered in three levels (Básico, Intermedio, Superiory) in Iran by the embassy of Spain.
-Considering the growing political, cultural, and business relations between Iran and the Spanish speaking countries, the ILI has established the Spanish language department using methods and textbooks approved by Instituto Cervantes in Madrid.
+Considering the growing political, cultural, and business relations between Iran and the Spanish-speaking countries, the ILI has established the Spanish language department using methods and textbooks approved by Instituto Cervantes in Madrid.

 Spanish Courses for Adults are in Elementary, Intermediate, Advanced, and Upper Advanced levels.